co-cart/co-cart/readme.txt

 ## The API

-CoCart Lite provides the basic API needs to get you started.
+CoCart Lite provides the basic API needs to help you get started.

 * Get store information.
 * Add simple, variable and grouped products to the cart.